zephyrproject-rtos/zephyr/samples/subsys/mgmt/updatehub/README.rst

 The below steps describe how to build and run the ``UpdateHub`` sample in Zephyr.
 Open a terminal ``terminal 1`` and navigate to your Zephyr project directory.
-This allows contruct and run everything from a common place.
+This allows to construct and run everything from a common place.

 .. code-block:: console